Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos, A Clear Strategy and Plan For The New Year.md

 - just another network
 - just another version of the SDGs
-- just another version of (Game B (or whatever))
+- just another version of (whatever))
-- I be they will host another stupid conference
+- I bet they will host another stupid conference
 - you will never be able to deal with the governments
 - the people involved are just a bunch of xyz
 - etc.